 “From there, you can not only embed the video on your blog to bolster the strength of the SEO, but you can also shorten the video and use it as viral social media content that will, in turn, call your audience to action and bring more traffic back to your blog and website.”

 “This approach has helped us increase the time users spend on our site, and it aids in the consistency of our social media content strategy,” Van de Motter says.

-And Miguel Piedrafita says that “repurposing articles in a better medium for social media is a big win.
+And Miguel Piedrafita says that “repurposing existing content in a better medium for social media is a big win.
 For example, I use Blogcast to automatically generate audio versions of my articles, which I then share on Twitter.
 I’ve managed to get a lot of engagement and positive feedback with that.”